ogcio/life-events/README.md

 # Life Events Platform

-Welcome in the Life Events Platform, using the [OGCIO](https://www.ogcio.gov.ie/) building blocks.
+Welcome to the Life Events Platform, using the [OGCIO](https://www.ogcio.gov.ie/) building blocks.
 This repository contains the Live Events application and two Building Blocks: Messaging and Payments.

 To read more about the project you can refer to the [Documentation](documentation/docs/) folder.